 Other single-material printers include the Objet Connex1 series that come in the 260 and 500 models.
 You can print digital materials using the Objet Connex3 series printers (260, 350, and 500 models).

 This series offers an unlimited number of composite materials and over 500,000 color options.
-The largest Polyjet printer is the J4100, which allows a maximum model weight of 135kg on the printing plate.
+J4100 is the largest Polyjet printer, which allows a maximum model weight of 135kg on the printing plate.

 How to Choose